jbhayven/SingOut/README.md

 ### Poem

-The program reads a short love poem called 'doremifa' written in the Latin notation of Solresol.
+The program reads a short love poem called 'La Redomifa' written in the Latin notation of Solresol.

 The poem can be found [here](http://love.poem.free.fr/constructed-poems/solresol-poem.html).